 Would you like to increase productivity and satisfaction and reduce stress and anxiety in your family law practice?
 Using these tips can make practicing law more fulfilling and successful.

-By James Gray Robinson, Consultant and Speaker
+By James Gray Robinson, Lawyer, Consultant, and Speaker

 According to many studies, lawyers (especially family lawyers) have some of the highest stress, depression, anxiety, and addiction levels of any profession.
 Some studies have cited that attorneys have three times the level of alcoholism and depression than the general populace.
 Even though lawyers have known these statistics for years, nothing seems to be changing.
 I was a trial and family law attorney for 27 years, and I participated as a counselor and intervention specialist for my state’s bar association section helping lawyers with addiction problems.
 I saw first-hand the effects of stress and addiction on my colleagues.